 RLHF

 Reinforcement Learning from Human Feedback (RLHF) is the training technique that transformed large language models from impressive autocomplete engines into useful assistants by systematically aligning their outputs with human preferences.
 First popularized by OpenAI's InstructGPT paper in 2022, the process trains a reward model on thousands of human comparisons—which response is better?—then uses reinforcement learning to tune the base model toward responses humans actually prefer.
-This alignment layer is why modern AI can follow nuanced instructions, refuse harmful requests, and match organizational tone—making it the invisible substrate beneath every enterprise AI deployment.
+This alignment layer is why modern AI can follow complex instructions, refuse harmful requests, and match organizational tone—making it the invisible substrate beneath every enterprise AI deployment.

 Referenced in these posts: